 Degree emphasizes knowledge and skills related to managing natural resources

-as providing opportunities for outdoor recreation enthusiasts.
-Within this curriculum,
+and providing opportunities for outdoor recreation enthusiasts.
+An associate's degree in Natural Resources

 A Sport and Recreation

-Management Degree focuses upon opportunities for employment in commercial,
+Management Degree focuses upon opportunities for employment in sports, commercial,

 resort, industrial, military, governmental and volunteer-based recreation settings.